Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 - Consider going early in the day or early evening.
 The crowds are fewer, and the sun will not be as strong.
 There is very little shade on the walk so bring a hat and water.

-- Consider biking or taking the Trolley to one of the Cliff Walk entrances to avoid having to park.
+- Consider biking or taking the Trolley to one of the Cliff Walk entrances to avoid having to search for a parking spot.

 - The Cliff Walk is a great spot for a morning run before it gets crowded.
 The views don’t get much better than this.
 Bicycles are not allowed on the Cliff Walk.